 Judge: John Love

-Holding: Motion to Transfer Venue GRANTED
+Holding: Motion for Leave to File Amended Infringement Contentions GRANTED